-Why Sleep May Protect Your Brain From Alzheimer's | Reader's Digest
+Why Sleep May Protect Your Brain From Alzheimer's Disease | Reader's Digest

 Skipping sleep can take a toll on your memory and may be associated with an increased risk of Alzheimer’s disease.

 It’s also as we sleep that our brain resets, integrating everything that happened during the day.
 New experiences and insights are consolidated with older memories.
 Sleeping also helps us to forget unneeded information and unimportant details, such as the fact that it rained last Monday or that you had tuna for lunch last Friday.
 Sleep is so essential that no drug can make up for skimping on it.
-When we sleep too few hours or not deeply enough, we not only feel foggy and less alert.
-We also prematurely age our brains and raise our risk for developing Alzheimer’s disease.
+When we sleep too few hours or not deeply enough, we not only feel foggy and less alert—we also prematurely age our brains and raise our risk for developing Alzheimer’s disease.
 Here are 12 signs your brain is aging faster than you are.

 Your Brain On Too Little Sleep